nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Good GUI.
 Pleasing to the eye.
 * Ability to share events with others.
 (Family, Friends)
 * Reminders in place for upcoming tasks.
 [Alarms, email notification, notification light colour]
-* Smart Due Dates: Automatically detects words like “tomorrow” or “next week” and adds an event for that day.
+* Smart Due Dates: Automatically detects words like 'tomorrow' or 'next week' and adds an event for that day.
 * Set priority for tasks.
 * Star To-dos: Moves starred tasks to the top of the list automatically.
 * Quick add notification